Shy Tuttle

-Shyheim Devonte Tuttle (born October 20, 1995) is an American professional football nose tackle for the Tennessee Titans of the National Football League (NFL).
-He played college football for the Tennessee Volunteers.
+Shyheim Devonte Tuttle (born October 20, 1995) is an American professional football nose tackle for the Washington Commanders of the National Football League (NFL).
+Tuttle played college football for the Tennessee Volunteers and has also played for the NFL's New Orleans Saints, Carolina Panthers, and Tennessee Titans.

 Early life

-Tuttle grew up in Midway, North Carolina, and attended North Davidson High School, where he was a member of the basketball, football, and track and field teams.
+Tuttle was born on October 20, 1995, and grew up in Midway, North Carolina.
+He attended North Davidson High School, where he was a member of the basketball, football, and track and field teams.
 He made 315 career tackles, 66 tackles for loss, and 35 sacks as a four-year starter for the Black Knights, and was named All-Northwest North Carolina in each of his final three seasons and was played in the 2015 Under Armour All-American Game.

 College career

 Tuttle played four seasons for the Tennessee Volunteers.
 His freshman season was cut short after only six games, recording 10 tackles and a fumble recovery, after suffering a broken fibula and tearing a ligament in his ankle against Georgia.
 Tuttle's sophomore year also ended prematurely when he sustained a season-ending injury in his first career start against South Carolina.
 In his junior season, Tuttle played in 10 games (four starts) and made 27 tackles (2.5 for loss).
 As a senior, he started all 12 of Tennessee's games and made 33 tackles (2.5 for loss), with one sack, an interception, and two blocked kicks.